tuhuynh27/go-ioc/README.md

 ## Usage

-To use Keva Go IoC in your project, you need first to download it:
+To use Go IoC in your project, you need first to download it:

 ```
 go get github.com/tuhuynh27/go-ioc